 Success Stories

 Shisanyama is a simple concept with humble beginnings.
-The idea is to ‘buy and braai’, where you buy meat from a township butchery, braai it outside the butchery, and socialize in an informal setting.
+The idea is to ‘buy and braai’, where you buy meat from a township butchery, braai it outside the butchery, and socialise in an informal setting.

 The popularity of this business model has resulted in a few very successful businesses.